fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

   - You need to discover hosts beyond your local subnet
   - You want a more universally compatible method
   - MAC address information isn't necessary

+- Use ICMP Address Mask scanning when:
+  - You want to try an alternative to Echo scanning
+  - Standard ICMP Echo requests are being blocked
+  - You're testing how systems respond to different types of ICMP messages
+  - You need to perform host discovery across network segments

 ## Prerequisites